 If you are selling a property for a client and one of the sellers is deceased, there are several items of information that Wagon Wheel will need to close the transaction.
-If your client has notice of this at the time you have the listing agreement signed, your client has a longer runway of time to procure this information which is sometimes time consuming to obtain.
+If your client has notice of this at the time you have the listing agreement signed, your client has a longer runway of time to procure this information, which is sometimes time consuming to obtain.
 Also, if possible, let Wagon Wheel know that a seller is deceased when you send the contract to us; the sooner we have knowledge that a seller is deceased, the sooner we can start working on the things that we will need to be able to legally close.

-Of note, if a seller is deceased, your sellers will need to gather the following documents on behalf of the deceased seller:
+If a seller is deceased, here are a few of the more common items your sellers will need to gather on behalf of the deceased seller:

-- the social security number of the deceased; - the death certificate for the deceased; - the deceased's will, if any; - o if the will has been probated, any probate court documents, including Letters of Administration: - the name and contact information for the estate attorney for the deceased; and - if the deceased did not have a will, Wagon Wheel will need to be connected with a family member who will not benefit from the sale (ex: aunt or uncle), a long-time neighbor or a family friend who is willing to sign an affidavit stating that they knew personally knew the deceased person and know who the legal heirs of the deceased (i.e., that they know the immediate family tree of the deceased).
+- the social security number of the deceased; - the death certificate for the deceased; - the deceased's Will, if any; - o if the Will has been probated, any probate court documents, including Letters of Administration; - the name and contact information for the estate attorney, if any, for the deceased; and if the deceased did not have a Will, Wagon Wheel will need to be connected with a family member who will not benefit from the sale (ex: aunt or uncle), a long-time neighbor or a family friend who is willing to sign an affidavit stating that they personally knew the deceased person and know who the legal heirs of the deceased are (i.e., that they know the immediate family tree of the deceased).